The Smart Approach to Kitchen Renovation Budget Tips

 4. Save: Over-the-Top Backsplashes (The Trend Trap)

-Why you can cut back: Backsplashes date faster than any other element.
+Why you can cut back: Backsplashes date faster than any other element — making them one of the clearest kitchen renovation splurge vs. save decisions.

 - Subway tile will outlast mosaic patterns — those tiny glass pieces show every grease splatter and require meticulous cleaning.